 There are casino games which have such a high house edge that players should probably try and avoid playing them such as Caribbean Stud Poker with a house edge of 5.22%, Sic Bo has a house edge of 2.78% and Keno with a house edge of 25%.

 New Zealand players should try to avoid side bets in any form as these bets drain the bankroll quickly.
 Some go as high as 14% and casino games with progressive jackpots can go up to 40%, sometimes higher.

 Ways to Minimise the House Edge

 Avoiding side bets and jackpots and knowing which games to avoid is a sure way of minimising the house edge.
-Canadian casino players will find a range of great casino games online with a low house edge.
+Casino players from New Zealand will find a range of great casino games online with a low house edge.